YeraldoCode/YeraldoCode/README.md

 <br>

- -  🔭 I’m currently working on something cool 😉

-- 👯 I’m looking forward to collaborate on python projects.

-- 🌱 Learning about Computer Vision and Machine Learning stuff

 - 💬 Ask me about anything, I am happy to help, only if the ball is in my court!😉